paramraghavan/sparksql-awsglue/README.md

  tightly integrated libraries for SQL (Spark SQL), machine learning (MLlib), stream processing (Spark streaming), and graph processing (GraphX).
 [More Apache Spark](https://aws.amazon.com/blogs/aws/new-apache-spark-on-amazon-emr/)

+ > **Spark vs Hadoop performance**
+ > By using a directed acyclic graph (DAG) execution engine, Spark can create a more efficient query plan for data transformations.
+Also, Spark uses in-memory, fault-tolerant resilient distributed datasets (RDDs), keeping intermediates, inputs, and outputs in memory instead of on disk.
+These two elements of functionality can result in better performance for certain workloads when compared to Hadoop MapReduce, which will force jobs into a sequential map-reduce framework and incurs an I/O cost from writing intermediates out to disk.
+Spark’s performance enhancements are particularly applicable for iterative workloads, which are common in machine learning and low-latency querying use cases.
+>

 **Spark AWS options:**
 - EMR
 - Databricks